Loading...

 See exactly how much tax relief you get on pension contributions at Scottish rates — and what you need to claim yourself via self-assessment.

-Enter your details and click Calculate to see your results.
+Enter your salary and contribution above to see your results instantly.

 When you contribute to a pension, you receive tax relief at your marginal Scottish rate.
 But how that relief reaches you depends on your scheme type.
 With a net pay arrangement, your employer deducts the contribution before calculating tax — full Scottish relief is automatic.
 With relief at source, your provider adds 20% basic rate, and you must claim any extra via self-assessment.